adloky/smalls/english/all-dorothys-adventures-in-oz.md

 "You see," declared another dragonette, "if we tell you truly, you will escape us; and if we tell you an untruth we will be naughty and deserve to be punished."

-"Then," decided Dorothy, "we must find our way out our- selves."
+"Then," decided Dorothy, "we must find our way out ourselves."

 They circled all around the cavern, and presently discovered two paths leading from the wall.
 They selected one of these and hurried along it.

-Ozma Uses the Magic Belt
+## Ozma Uses the Magic Belt

 The wanderers came upon a huge rock that shut off the passage.
 This rock was separate from the rest of the mountain and was in motion, turning slowly around and around.
 When first they came to it there was a solid wall before them.
 But presently there was exposed a wide, smooth path across it to the other side.
 They knew that there was a means of escape and so waited patiently until the path appeared for the second time.

 The children and the Wizard rushed across the moving rock and sprang into the passage beyond.